 Norway to close all schools as coronavirus spreads - NTB news agency

-Norway will announce the closure of all kindergartens and schools to curb the spread of the coronavirus, following a similar step by neighbouring Denmark, news agency NTB reported on Thursday.
+Norway will announce the closure of all kindergartens and schools to curb the spread of the coronavirus, following a similar step by neighbouring Denmark, news agency NTB reported on Thursday, citing unnamed sources.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)